-These options apply only to languages that are listed in Appendix II with the designation: "Fulfilled by Options outlined under Appendix III"
+These options apply only to those languages that are listed in Appendix II with the designation “fulfilled through options outlined under Appendix III.”

-1. Passage of the Department's Foreign Language Examination.
-This examination will be administered by a faculty committee, coordinated by the Graduate Advisers Committee, and is offered towards the end of each semester.
-In general, candidates will be required to translate two two-hundred word passages into English, the time allowed will be two hours, unless otherwise noted in Appendix II - Language Requirements by Field.
+1. Passage of the department’s foreign language examination.
+This examination will be administered by a faculty committee (coordinated by the Graduate Advisors Committee) and is offered towards the end of each semester.
+In general, students will be required to translate two 200-word passages into English; the time allowed will be two hours, unless otherwise noted in Appendix II.
 Variations of this format will be accepted if the Committee of Language Examiners approves them.
-Students wishing to be tested must sign-up by the announced deadline date.
+Students wishing to be tested must sign up by the announced deadline.
 Only standard printed dictionaries are allowed.

-2. Completion of a graduate course (History 280, 285 or 299) with an instructor who is actively engaged in research requiring knowledge of the pertinent language(s).
-Students wishing to use this option must complete the Language Certification Form (available from the Graduate Assistant), obtain the signatures of the Adviser and instructor of the course (to ensure that the student makes substantial use of the language(s) in the course), and file the form with the Graduate Assistant.
+2. Completion of a graduate course (History 280, 285, or 299) with an instructor who is actively engaged in research requiring knowledge of the pertinent language(s).
+Students wishing to use this option must complete the Language Certification Form (available from the Graduate Assistant), obtain the signature of the Head Graduate Advisor and instructor of the course (to ensure that the student makes substantial use of the language(s) in the course), and file the form with the Graduate Assistant.
 At the end of the course, the Graduate Assistant will ask the instructor to certify the student’s competence to conduct research in the language(s).
 This certification is wholly independent of the grade in the course.
 If necessary, the instructor may administer a language examination to the student.

-5. Completion at Berkeley of an advanced course in historical literature in the foreign language.
+5. Completion, at Berkeley, of an advanced course in historical literature in the foreign language.
 The department teaching the course will establish the preliminary requirements and determine whether one or two semesters are needed.
 The course must include a graded final examination in translation.
-Students choosing this option should confer with their Adviser and the relevant language department.
+Students choosing this option should confer with their advisor and the relevant language department.

 6. Native speakers of a language other than English do not automatically fulfill the requirement; the native language must be appropriate to advanced research in that particular discipline, as shown by important journals and research that has been carried out in that language.
-Also, students may show evidence of native ability in the language through secondary school or university transcripts.
-The department must submit a memo to the Graduate Division specifying the language and certifying native ability as well as explaining the language’s relevance to the student’s research.
-Students should begin language preparation upon entering the program.
+Students may show evidence of native ability in the language through secondary school or university transcripts.
+Students must submit a letter to the Graduate Assistant explaining the relevance of the language to their research.
+In turn, the department must submit a memo to the Graduate Division specifying the language and certifying native ability as well as explaining the language’s relevance to the student’s research.